-What causes cervical cancer?
-One of the most common forms of cancer affecting women, cervical cancer develops when abnormal cells form on the cervix and then grow and divide at a rapid pace.
-Normal, healthy cells develop in patterns that are predetermined by information contained in their chromosomes, or DNA molecules.
-DNA is a chemical that carries instructions for almost everything the cells do.
+Normally, healthy cells throughout the body develop in patterns predetermined by the information contained in their chromosomes, or DNA molecules.
+DNA is a chemical that carries instructions for almost everything cells do.
 Certain packets of DNA, called oncogenes, promote cellular division.
-Others, called tumor suppressor genes, inhibit cellular division, which causes the cells to die at an appropriate time.
+Other packets of DNA, called tumor suppressor genes, inhibit cellular division, which causes cells to die at the appropriate time.

-- Certain risk factors, such as smoking and HIV infection, can influence whether HPV exposure leads to the development of cervical cancer.
+- Other cervical cancer risk factors, such as smoking, chlamydia, genital herpes and a weakened immune system, can influence whether HPV exposure leads to the development of cervical cancer.

 - Most adults have been infected with HPV at some point during their lives.